 I found myself relating to every character in the movie, even the minor ones.
 It engages you on a level that few movies ever do and does it without asking too much.
 Because there are no long monologues.
 The dialogue is succinct and apt.
 The visuals are always pretty; many of the frames like paintings taken by themselves.
 In other words, despite belonging to that post-Tarantino MTV generation, expecting constant stimulation and engagement to be provided to you instead of actively investing it, I had no trouble with this movie.

 The ending is tragic, leaves you shocked and deep in thought afterward.
 Omkara now has a permanent place on my shelf.
-I recommend it to anyone who is a skeptic of Hindi cinema.
+I recommend it to anyone who is a skeptic of the Hindi cinema.
 It certainly changed my outlook.
-It is probably the most tragic of all tragic love stories of Hindi Cinema.
+It is probably the most tragic of all tragic love stories of the Hindi Cinema.

 4) SADMA (1983)

 - Cast: Kamal Hassan, Sridevi, Gulshan Grover, Silk Smitha

 Sadma is the story of an idealistic young man Somu (Kamal Haasan), who rescues an amnesiac young girl, Reshmi (Sridevi), from a brothel and takes charge of her life.
 She has the mental age of a five-year-old, and her parents are looking all over for her.
 Reshmi gets in and out of trouble.
 Somu has to deal with her pranks and misdemeanors.
 He is pursued by the very sexy young wife (Silk Smitha) of his boss.
 Eventually, the amnesia will go away – we have been told that it is just a matter of time.
 But when memory returns, will the memories of Somu fade from Reshmi’s mind?